 - Wrinkle-resistant pants: I prefer to travel in pants that are comfortable and travel well, which means they need to be wrinkle-resistant and continue to hold their shape after several wears.
 I usually look for pants that include polyester in their label like this one.
 I also wear plenty of leggings, which are comfortable and easy to throw in a suitcase.

-- Sweaters: For Norway, you’ll want to pack some sweaters to keep away the chill even during summer months.
+- Sweaters: For Norway, you’ll want to pack some sweaters to keep away the chill even during the summer months.
 Look for ones that keep their shape and aren’t itchy.
 I prefer tunic-length sweaters to throw over leggings like this one and cozy cardigans like this one.

 - GoPro: I brought my GoPro to Norway and am so glad I did so.
 It’s waterproof, so it can survive the rainy days, and its videos did a great job of capturing the full majesty of Norway.
 You can check out some of my videos here!